allegheny-college-cmpsc-200-fall-2023/course-materials/README.md

 your future work.
 While there are many ways that your assignments will test your understanding of the concepts underlying our coursework, I ask a few of things from you, completely aware that you are fully on your own honor with any of these:

-* be prepared to explain a detailed understanding of the code you're offering for review, documenting where and how you used an assistant tool
+* be prepared to explain a detailed understanding of the code you're offering for review, documenting where and how you used an assistant tool in:
+  * technical reports
+  * code comments, specifically labeling the portions of code derived
-* if using AI-generated solutions consider how you might improve them, document this in reports and implement your improvements in code
+* might improve an assitant-generated solution and document this in reports and implement your improvements in code
 * keep an operating assumption that I'm not reviewing your solutions for a "gotcha"; I only assume the best of your effort

 ### Classroom ethics